Whitland and Cardigan Railway: First opening

 On the 12th of July the line was opened for passenger traffic, and on the 15th it was inspected by Col. Rich.
 In his report he said the railway appeared to be substantially constructed...
 Since the opening, the receipts shod an increase of £213, as compared with the 5 weeks last year...
 The engineer's report was... that Colonel Rich, R.E., inspected the [line] on the 15th ultimo, and minutely examined the details of the entire works, expressing much satisfaction therewith.

-Colonel Rich of the BoT had written proposing an inspection on 15 July, and on 17 July, having been informed of the unauthorised opening, the BoT wrote demanding that the company suspend passenger operation for a month.
+Colonel Rich of the Board of Trade had written proposing an inspection on 15 July, and on 17 July, having been informed of the unauthorised opening, the BoT wrote demanding that the company suspend passenger operation for a month.

-Szlumper now pointed out that the line had been properly opened because of the failure of the Inspecting Officer to visit during the allowed ten days, and that the BoT had no power to order the suspension of traffic on what was now an open railway, as opposed to the opening of a new railway.
+Szlumper now pointed out that the line had been properly opened because of the failure of the inspecting officer to visit during the allowed ten days, and that the Board of Trade had no power to order the suspension of traffic on what was now an open railway, as opposed to the opening of a new railway.

 Colonel Rich made a visit and made recommendations; he reported that the track was Vignoles (flat-bottom) rail spiked to transverse sleepers; the steepest gradient (he said) was 1 in 40 and the sharpest curve was of 12 chains radius, although a later GWR assessment of the line showed steeper gradients and sharper curves than this.
 The passenger service consisted of four trains each way every weekday; there was a connecting road service to Cardigan and to Newport.
 The rails were rather light, at 50 lbs/yard.

 Profitability improved and in the second half of 1875 it proved possible to pay a dividend of 3% on ordinary shares.